aleaugustog/eloquent-positionable/README.md

 ## Caveats

-> Do not add a `UNIQUE` index to the position column.
+> Although this trait makes sure the same position is not used by more than one model, do not add a `UNIQUE` index to the position column.
 This will be overcome in future releases.